Digital innovation: a driving force for positive transformation

 Chief Data Officers working in the Group’s Business Units and Service Units

-Societe Generale: a cloud banking pioneer
+Societe Generale: a Cloud banking pioneer

 Driven by its Cloud-first strategy, the Group has migrated a significant portion of its servers to a hybrid public/private Cloud platform.
-This transition process, which began in 2014, is making our IT architectures more resilient, more flexible and more readily scalable.
+This transition process is making its IT architectures more resilient, more flexible and more readily scalable.

 Cybersecurity: a key issue

-Open source at all levels
+Open Source at all levels